jared252016/photoprism-ml-tools/README.md

 # pp-cli - v0.0.1
 ## Description
-Simple auth tool in python for PhotoPrism.
+Currently a aimple auth tool in python for PhotoPrism.
 Returns the token.
+Intended to be a full command line interface to PhotoPrism, although support on the deveopment for anything but labels may be limited.
 Usage:
 - pp-cli help